Trump presses Putin on Syria, US election meddling in first meeting

 Building expectations, Trump tweeted ahead of the meeting: "I will represent our country well and fight for its interests!
 Fake News Media will never cover me accurately but who cares!
 We will [Make America Great Again]!"

-The Trump-Putin powwow comes amid shifting Trump rhetoric, as the president has begun taking a harder line with Russia.
+The Trump-Putin summit came amid shifting Trump rhetoric, as the president has begun taking a harder line with Russia.
 Trump was complimentary of Putin as recently as the October presidential debates, and during the election he often said he hoped the U.S. and Russia could improve relations.

-But since assuming office Trump's optimism has waned, and he's criticized Russia for its unflinching support of Syrian leader Bashar Assad, even as he used chemical weapons.
+But since assuming office Trump's optimism has waned, and he's criticized Russia for its unflinching support of Syrian leader Assad, even as he used chemical weapons.
 The U.S. also incurred Russian ire by agreeing to sell patriot missiles to Poland, and in a highly praised speech in Warsaw on Thursday, Trump specifically called out Russia for its subversive activities worldwide.

 "We urge Russia to cease its destabilizing activities in Ukraine and elsewhere and its support for hostile regimes including Syria and Iran, and to instead join the community of responsible nations in our fight against common enemies and the defense of civilization itself," Trump said.